Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

+Broussard, Krishnamoorthy, and Saul acknowledge funding from the US National Science Foundation through grants 1661348 and 1819229.
+Part of the research described in this paper was conducted under the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory, a multiprogram national laboratory operated by Battelle for the U.S.~Department of Energy.

+We define a new filtration called the \emph{Steinhaus filtration} built from a single cover based on a generalized Steinhaus distance, a generalization of Jaccard distance.
+The homology persistence module of a Steinhaus filtration with infinitely many cover elements may not be $q$-tame, even when the covers are in a totally bounded space.
+While this may pose a challenge to derive stability results, we show that the Steinhaus filtration is stable when the cover is finite.
+We show that while the \v{C}ech and Steinhaus filtrations are not isomorphic in general, they are isomorphic for a finite point set in dimension one.
+Furthermore, the VR filtration completely determines the $1$-skeleton of the Steinhaus filtration in arbitrary dimension.

+We then develop a language and theory for stable paths within the Steinhaus filtration.
+We demonstrate how the framework can be applied to several applications where a standard metric may not be defined but a cover is readily available.
+We introduce a new perspective for modeling recommendation system datasets.
+As an example, we look at a movies dataset and we find the stable paths identified in our framework represent a sequence of movies constituting a gentle transition and ordering from one genre to another.

+For explainable machine learning, we apply the Mapper algorithm for model induction by building a filtration from a single Mapper complex, and provide explanations in the form of stable paths between subpopulations.
+For illustration, we build a Mapper complex from a supervised machine learning model trained on the FashionMNIST dataset.
+Stable paths in the Steinhaus filtration provide improved explanations of relationships between subpopulations of images.

-The need to rigorously seed a solution with a notion of stability in topological data analysis (TDA) has been addressed primarily using topological persistence \cite{Ca2009,Gh2008barcodes}.
-Persistence arises when we work with a sequence of objects built on a data set, a \emph{filtration}, rather than with a single object.
-One line of focus of this work has been on estimating the homology of the data set.
-This typically manifests itself as examining the persistent homology represented as a diagram or barcode, with interpretations of zeroth and first homology as capturing significant clusters and holes, respectively \cite{AdCa2009,EdLeZo2002,EdHa2009,Zo2005}.
+The need to rigorously seed a solution with a notion of stability in topological data analysis (TDA) has been addressed primarily using topological persistence \cite{Ca2009,ChMi2021,Gh2008barcodes}.
+Persistence arises when we work with a sequence of objects built on a dataset, a \emph{filtration}, rather than with a single object.
+One line of focus of this work has been on estimating the homology of the dataset.
+This typically manifests itself as examining the persistent homology represented as a diagram or barcode, with interpretations of zeroth and first homology as capturing significant clusters and holes, respectively \cite{AdCa2009,EdHa2009,EdLeZo2002,Zo2005}.
 In practice it is not always clear how to interpret higher dimensional homology (even holes might not make obvious sense in certain cases).
-A growing focus is to use persistence diagrams as a form of feature engineering to help compare different data sets rather than interpret individual homology groups \cite{Adetal2017,ChCoGuMeOu2009,TuMiMuHa2014}.
+A growing focus is to use persistence diagrams to help compare different datasets rather than interpret individual homology groups \cite{Adetal2017,ChCoGuMeOu2009,TuMiMuHa2014}.